statgen-esalq/statgen-esalq.github.io/_posts/2016-03-18-Hapmap-and-VCF-formats-and-its-integration-with-onemap.md

 Below, an example of input file which must be saved as text format:

+    cross type outcross
-    10 5 0
+    10 5 0 0 0
+    ID1 ID2 ID3 ID5 ID6 ID7 ID8 ID9 ID10
     *M1 B3.7    ab,ab,-,ab,b,ab,ab,-,ab,b
     *M2 D2.18   o,-,a,a,-,o,a,-,o,o
     *M3 D1.13   o,a,a,o,o,-,a,o,a,o
     *M4 A.4     ab,b,-,ab,a,b,ab,b,-,a
     *M5 D2.18   a,a,o,-,o,o,a,o,o,o

-Which can be imported to OneMap by the function `read.outcross`:
+Which can be imported to OneMap by the function `read_onemap`:

-    ?read.outcross  #For more information about this function onemap_file_outcross <- read.outcross("C:/workingdirectory","example.out.txt")
+    ?read_onemap  #For more information about this function onemap_file_outcross <- read_onemap("C:/workingdirectory","example.out.txt")

-The first argument of `read.outcross` function is the path to the file directory and the second is the file name.
+The first argument of `read_onemap` function is the path to the file directory and the second is the file name.

 With the new function `vcf2raw` it is possible to convert VCF file